- Page last reviewed: August 7, 2015

-- If you have any severe (life-threatening) allergies.
-If you ever had a life-threatening allergic reaction after a dose of flu vaccine, or have a severe allergy to any part of this vaccine, including (for example) an allergy to gelatin, antibiotics, or eggs, you may be advised not to get vaccinated.
+- If you have any severe, life-threatening allergies.
+If you ever had a life-threatening allergic reaction after a dose of flu vaccine, or have a severe allergy to any part of this vaccine, you may be advised not to get vaccinated.
 Most, but not all, types of flu vaccine contain a small amount of egg protein.

-- If you ever had Guillain-Barré Syndrome (a severe paralyzing illness, also called GBS).
+- If you ever had Guillain-Barré Syndrome (also called GBS).
 Some people with a history of GBS should not get this vaccine.
 This should be discussed with your doctor.

 - If you are not feeling well.
-It is usually okay to get flu vaccine when you have mild illness, but you might be advised to wait until you feel better.
-You should come back when you are better.
+It is usually okay to get flu vaccine when you have a mild illness, but you might be asked to come back when you feel better.

 - Soreness, redness, or swelling where the shot was given

 - There may be a small increased risk of Guillain-Barré Syndrome (GBS) after inactivated flu vaccine.
 This risk has been estimated at 1 or 2 additional cases per million people vaccinated.
 This is much lower than the risk of severe complications from flu, which can be prevented by flu vaccine.

 - Young children who get the flu shot along with pneumococcal vaccine (PCV13) and/or DTaP vaccine at the same time might be slightly more likely to have a seizure caused by fever.
 Ask your doctor for more information.
 Tell your doctor if a child who is getting flu vaccine has ever had a seizure.